II: Old & New

 “You know,” the teacher continues, “I feel it’s worth noting that the absence of information can sometimes be even more enticing than having all of the facts laid out for you.
 You seem like an interesting kid, Tasha.
 I have a feeling we’re all going to have a lot of fun together.”

 Half the day passes, and it appears as though Tasha Emerson is somehow in not just one, not two, not even three of my classes, but all of them.
 Each time the bell rings, I walk out of my class only to find that she’s walking the exact same way.
-I’m not sure whether it’s completely bizarre, or if her constant dead-eyed stare is causing me to make more of it than it really is.
+I’m not sure whether it’s completely bizarre, or if her constant dead-eyed stare is causing me to make more of it than what it really is.

 As she navigates the school, she seems entirely sure-footed.
 Either she knows exactly where she’s going, or she knows that she’s always going the same place that I am.
 Either way, it’s becoming unsettling.
 In every class, the teacher calls her up to the front and asks her to introduce herself.
 In every class, she says the same damned thing.